Skip to navigation Skip to content

 Where the decrease occurs after the current tax year, a current year assessment cannot be applied until 1 January of the following year.
 If the customer’s payment is:

 • current, they will need to re-contact on or after 1 January to request a current year assessment.
-If supporting documents (such as MODJY or payslips) have been supplied, they will not need to be supplied again
+If supporting documents (such as MODJY or payslips) have been supplied, they do not need to be supplied again

 • cancelled Parental Income too High (PIH), the customer needs to submit a new claim